univention/univention-corporate-server/doc/changelog/index.rst

 .. _security:

-* All security updates issued for UCS 5.0-6 are included:
+* All security updates issued for UCS 5.0-7 are included:

-  * FIXME

 .. _debian:

 * The following updated packages from Debian 11.9 are included:

-  :program:`FIXME`

-.. _maintained:

-* The following packages have been moved to the maintained repository of UCS:

-  FIXME